-All outer pipe joints must be sealed with high temperature silicone (300 °F minimum continuous exposure rating), including the slip section that connects directly to the horizontal termination cap.
+All outer pipe joints must be sealed with silicone with a minimum of 300 °F continuous exposure rating, including the slip section that connects directly to the horizontal termination cap.

-- Apply a bead of silicone sealant (300 °F minimum continuous exposure rating) inside the female outer pipe joint prior to joining sections.
-See Figure 10.1. - Only outer pipes need to be sealed.
+- Apply a bead of silicone sealant inside the female outer pipe joint prior to joining sections.
+See Figure 10.1 - Only outer pipes need to be sealed.
 All unit collar, pipe, slip section, elbow and cap outer flues shall be sealed in this manner, unless otherwise stated.